Supersymmetric field theories and the elliptic index theorem with complex coefficients: Pushforwards in complexified from -dimensional field theories

 The homomorphism

-determines a line bundle over the Lie groupoid in the statement of~\eqref{prop:Kthygrpd} that is isomorphic to the pullback of $\omega^{1/2}$ from $\mathcal{L}^{1|1}_0(M)$.
-This allows us to compute sections in terms of functions on the atlas with transformation properties.
+determines a functor from the Lie groupoid in Corollary~\ref{cor:11present} to the Lie groupoid $\pt\sq \C^\times$.
+We can pullback the dual of the canonical odd line bundle along this functor, obtaining a line bundle over the groupoid that is isomorphic to the pullback of~$\omega^{1/2}$ from $\L^{1|1}_0(M)$.
+This allows us to compute sections in terms of functions on the cover with transformation properties.